RickWeber/100-days-of-code/r1-log.md

 Pretty good coding day.
 I've got it where I want it right now.
 I can make it more complicated later.
 But right now I need plain vanilla in time to make the presentation.

+From tutorial:

+chart = ChartModule([{"Label": "Gini",
+                      "Color": "Black"}],
+                    data_collector_name='datacollector')
+                    Do for specialization and endowment

+server = ModularServer(MoneyModel,
+                       [grid, chart],
+                       "Money Model",
+                       {"N":100, "width":10, "height":10})

+### R1D39 - 2020-09-29
+Mostly worked through the Mesa Tutorial.
+I think I've got to think about ripping off the Schelling code as a basic framework to cram my model in.

+### R1D40 - 2020-09-30
+Didn't do much, but I at least touched the project

+### R1D41 - 2020-10-01
+Not much time left.
+I've got to build in visualization and generate some results

+I just had the idea!
+How to make the exchange class more generalizable...

+Let's say we have an exchange between 3 agents.
+Each agent has to declare what it gives to each of the other two agents.
+Maybe it would be simpler if they also had a null vector of goods to "give" to themselves.

+In any case, that can wait.

+Update: I've got the model running in the browser!
+It's not really doing anything yet, but I've got a switch and a couple sliders.
+The plots are there but not generating the appropriate output.

+I'd like the visualization of the agents to show something besides random movement.
+But more important is getting these plots to update with useful values.
+But first I'm going to have something to eat.

+Okay, I see what's wrong.
+The charts are pulling an agent level item, but I probably need to specify which agent.
+Bigger problem: running with and without trade for 30 rounds I've got higher utility without trade than with trade.

+Okay, let's really go eat now.

+### R1D42 - 2020-10-02

+Decided to move my work into netlogo for now.
+It's just faster for ABM prototyping.
+And it's a lot of fun!
+Mostly that's just my own fluency, but still.
+I'll get some ideas sorted in NetLogo, get it spitting out results, then bring that back into the python version next week